o3de/o3de-multiplayersample/PopcornFX/README.md

 # PopcornFX Assets - O3DE Multiplayer Sample

-The Multiplayer Sample includes several visual FX assets created with PopcornFX.
-This README documents the these FX assets so that you can customize them or deconstruct them to learn how to build PopcornFX assets of your own.
+The Multiplayer Sample includes several visual effects (VFX) assets created with PopcornFX.
+VFX are combinations of particle emitters, textures, materials, and meshes that create all sorts of phenomenae, such as fire, smoke, explosions, electrical arcs, and weather such as rain and snow.
+This README documents the these VFX assets so that you can customize them or deconstruct them to learn how to build PopcornFX assets of your own.

 The PopcornFX project containing all the source assets can be found in the following directory:
 `<multiplayer-sample-root>/PopcornFX/PopcornProject.pkproj`.